willquill/plex-docker/README.md

 * https://yourdomain.com (for Overseerr)
 * https://history.yourdomain.com (for Tautulli)

+## Upgrading

+Make the update script executable: `chmod +x update.sh`

+Execute the update script: `./update.sh`

+What the script does:

+* Rebuilds all containers with the image specified in the `image` line from the compose file.
+If this is `latest`, then it will of course get the latest version of that docker container.
+* Deletes images no longer used by containers

 ## Troubleshooting

 If you're seeing odd behavior, make sure you are on docker version 20.